vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/aria-suite/aria-suite-lifecycle/Install-vRSLCMCertificate.md

 ## Description

-The `Install-vRSLCMCertificate` cmdlet installs a Certifiate Authority signed certificate on VMware Aria Suite Lifecycle.
+The `Install-vRSLCMCertificate` cmdlet installs a Certificate Authority signed certificate on VMware Aria Suite Lifecycle.
 The cmdlet connects to SDDC Manager using the -server, -user, and -password values:

 - Validates that network connectivity and authentication is possible to SDDC Manager